openstack/ironic/doc/source/admin/fast-track.rst

 first) and is only shut down before rebooting into the final instance.
-Depending on the configuration, this mode can save several reboots and is particularly useful for scenarios where nodes are enrolled, prepared and provisioned within a short period of time.
+Depending on the configuration, this mode can save several reboots and is particularly useful for scenarios where nodes are enrolled, prepared and provisioned within a short time.

 .. warning::
    Fast track deployment targets standalone use cases and is only tested with the ``noop`` networking.
-The case where inspection, cleaning and provisioning networks are different is not supported.
+The case where inspection, cleaning, and provisioning networks are different is not supported.

 .. note::